AvironSoftware/DeepEvalSharpSite/docs/introduction.md

-# DeepEvalSharp
+# EvalSharp

-**DeepEvalSharp** is a powerful and extensible suite of **LLM evaluation metrics built for the .NET ecosystem**.
-Whether you're evaluating an intelligent chatbot, summarization tool, or agent-based workflow, DeepEvalSharp gives you the tools to measure LLM performance with precision and transparency.
+**EvalSharp** is a powerful and extensible suite of **LLM evaluation metrics built for the .NET ecosystem**.
+Whether you're evaluating an intelligent chatbot, summarization tool, or agent-based workflow, EvalSharp gives you the tools to measure LLM performance with precision and transparency.

-DeepEvalSharp is inspired by [DeepEval](https://deepeval.com) and brings the same high-level evaluation primitives to .NET developers.
+EvalSharp is inspired by [DeepEval](https://deepeval.com) and brings the same high-level evaluation primitives to .NET developers.

-## Why DeepEvalSharp?
+## Why EvalSharp?

 Modern LLM applications require **reliable, explainable, and repeatable** evaluation.
-DeepEvalSharp helps you:
+EvalSharp helps you:

 - Validate model output with task-based, context-aware metrics
 - Run automated tests in your CI pipeline